xsa/config-files/README.md

 ## List of Owned Devices

-*Note: I may not necessarily own all of these devices today anymore.
-Most of them were running [OpenBSD](https://www.openbsd.org).*
+Note: I may not necessarily own all of these devices today anymore.
+Most of them were running [OpenBSD](https://www.openbsd.org).
+See this [repository](https://github.com/xsa/openbsd-dmesgs) for the [dmesg(8)](https://man.openbsd.org/dmesg) outputs.

 ### Daily Hacking Machines
 - Apple iMac G4 15"